neu-se/galette/README.md

 Galette uses Java bytecode instrumentation to associate labels, also called "taint tags", with program data and to propagate these labels along information "flows" at runtime.

-Galette requires Java 17 to build, but it can also be used on Java 8.
+Galette requires Java 17 to build, but it can also be used on Java 8 through 21.

 ## Building Galette